 Little did I know, I would have to reflect on my childhood to really find what I was most passionate about.
 I made a list of three jobs I wanted to do “when I grow up” for a second-grade assignment.
 I wanted to be a mom, but the teacher said that wasn't a “career” (I'm so blessed for that to be my “job” today!).
 So I thought long and hard and I made a list.

 - I wanted to be a nurse… to do something to help other people increase their health.

 - I wanted to be a mom (this option wasn't an “appropriate” option, according to my teacher… though now that I am a mom, I fully believe it should be!)

 While in the Navy, I was actively training and teaching the entire time I was on active duty, and even now I do a fair amount of teaching (usually one on one with the occasional small class), consulting, and mentoring.
-While in the Navy, I spent my last year conducting wellness physicals, providing required inoculations, screened Sailors and Marines for overseas duty and re-enlistments.
-Now, I help people learn about and implement natural health alternatives and reducing toxins in their lives that cause illness.
+While in the Navy, I spent my last year conducting wellness physicals, providing required inoculations, screened Sailors and Marines for overseas duty, and re-enlistments.
+Now, I help people learn about and implement natural health alternatives and reduce toxins in their lives that cause illness.
 I actively worked on checking off everything on my list, until I found my place.

 Are you stuck not knowing what you want?

 - What did you always want to do, but haven't tried yet?